 The 3 day lasting Boz Uchuk – Jyrgalan trek I took on is a great example.
 The route takes you through 3 valleys and over 2 passes to 2 secluded mountain lakes with impressive panoramic views along the way.
 You can find an in-depth description of the trek here.

 The city of Karakol is the starting point for trekking in the region – the local tourist office will provide you with all info needed (routes, guides incl. porters and chef) for your very own adventure.
+You can book this particular trek through Destination Jyrgalan for a very good price.
 Please be aware that trails are mostly unmarked or not visible, therefore I'd recommend hiring a guide for less popular hikes such as the Boz Uchuk trek.

 2) Horse trekking – e.g. in Jyrgalan or Bokonbaevo